xu-jiahong/cn/_pages/about.md

   * International Journal of Human-Computer Interaction
   * Sustainability Accounting Management and Policy Journal
   * Journal of Cleaner Production
+  * Journal of Systems and Information Technology
+  * Journal of Information and Knowledge Management

 * 会议同行评议审稿人
   * Academy of Management Annual Meeting (AOM)